SumoLogic/sumologic-documentation/docs/observability/application-components.md

 This section shows how to use Explore and navigate Application Components hierarchy to view the pre configured dashboards.
 As you investigate resources, data appears in the window on the right.
 Metric and log data are viewable on the same dashboard in one seamless view.

 ### Navigate Application Components View

 Explore is an out-of-the-box Sumo Logic navigation tool that provides an intuitive visual representation of your environment.

-**To open Explore and Application Components View, do the following:**
+To open Explore and Application Components View:
 1. Log in to Sumo Logic and click **+ New** on the top menu bar.
 1. From the drop-down menu, choose **Explore**.
 The Explore navigation panel appears on the left.
 1. Click the **Explore By** arrow and select **Application Components View** from the drop-down menu.
 An expandable list of your AWS environment hierarchy appears in the Explore panel.